apache/spark/docs/running-on-kubernetes.md

   <td>
-    If true, driver pod counts the number of created on-demand persistent volume claims and wait if the number is greater than or equal to the total number of volumes which the Spark cluster is able to have.
+    If true, driver pod counts the number of created on-demand persistent volume claims and wait if the number is greater than or equal to the total number of volumes which the Spark job is able to have.
 This config requires both
     <code>spark.kubernetes.driver.ownPersistentVolumeClaim=true</code> and
     <code>spark.kubernetes.driver.reusePersistentVolumeClaim=true.</code>
   </td>